4 steps to start impact investing

 Recently, she began impact investing through her Fidelity Charitable donor-advised fund as well—moving some of the assets in her family’s Giving Account into impact investing options.

 Fidelity Charitable research indicates that others, perhaps even you, feel inspired by that concept: Nearly 60 percent of high-net-worth donors indicate that they have an interest in investing in publicly traded companies with good social or environmental practices, for example.
-And between 2012 and 2016, Fidelity Charitable donor-recommended grants to impact-investing nonprofits more than doubled, according to the Fidelity Charitable report The Future of Philanthropy and the 2017 Fidelity Charitable Giving Report.
+And between 2013 and 2018, Fidelity Charitable donor-recommended grants to impact-investing nonprofits nearly doubled, according to the 2019 Fidelity Charitable Giving Report.

 Rabsey offers these tips for others interested in exploring impact investing based on her own experience getting started.